simao-ferreira/dotfiles/i3/README.md

 To increase the font size got to `/usr/share/fonts/misc/fonts.alias` and take a look at settings.
 Edit the .Xresources accordingly, 10x20 is a good setting for an HiDPi setup.

+Apps like gedit have a specific configuration found under `preferences`.

 Night light does not come with Mi3 as with other distro's, one options is to install Redshift.
 It needs Geo location to work, it's possible to setup a static value or location.
 A more comprehensive option is to install and use `geoclue2` for configure with Redshift.
 The geoclue configuration can be edited at `/etc/geoclue/geoclue.conf` , just add:

 `[redshift]
 allowed=true
 system=false
 users=`

 After that is necessary to start both applications at launch, for that edit the `/.i3/config` settings for both Redshift and geoclue.